YOGINIMAHIMA1/YOGINIMAHIMA1/README.md

 <i>&nbsp; <h2><u><b>Building products with open source.<u><b></i><br><br></h2>

 👋 Greetings!
 It's great to have you here.
-I'm Mahima Bhardwaj, a frontend developer from India, super into Open Source, and love creating contect on Youtube and LinkedIn.
+I'm Mahima Bhardwaj, a frontend developer from India, super into Open Source, and love creating content on Youtube and LinkedIn.

 🎯 I regularly create inspirational content on [LinkedIn](https://www.linkedin.com/in/mahima-bhardwaj-49425922b) and [Twitter](https://twitter.com/MahimaBh2).